premsmoi/go_todo/README.md

 ## client
 Use react to connect API from server and display user's todolist data.
-After login, User can interact with their todolist including: Add a todo item, toggle a todo item as finished (or unfinished), Delete a todo item and Delete whole todolist
+After created an account and login, User can interact with their todolist including: Add a todo item, toggle a todo item as finished (or unfinished), Delete a todo item and Delete whole todolist